 Last winter we had drinks at a bar back east and the ice in our drinks was so sexy.
 Yes, you read that right, sexy ice cubes.
-I just had to ask the bartender, how he did it.
-After a few jokes about how he hand picked them from a brick of ice, he came clean and told us, that they froze filtered water in big cube trays.
+I had to ask the bartender, how he did it.
+After a few jokes about how he handpicked them from a brick of ice, he came clean and told us, that he froze filtered water in big cube trays.
 The drink that evening was a heavily influenced rye drink, and that huge cube of ice melted perfectly with the drink.
 By the time I was finished sipping it (45 minutes later, yes, I timed it), there was still a small cube left.
-As well it was clean tasting, did not interfere with the flavor of alcohol, and there were no “floaties” in the glass.
+As well it was clean taste, did not interfere with the flavor of alcohol, and there were no “floaties” in the glass.
 We came home and immediately changed our ice making habits.
 We purchased king-sized ice trays and started using filtered water.
 Next time you make ice for your cocktails, go the extra step, filter the water; it will make a huge difference when you are sipping something special over ice.

-Recipe: Gin and Tonic
+Recipe: Classic Gin and Tonic

-- 3 ounces of gin
+3 ounces of gin

-- 4 ounces of tonic
+4 ounces of tonic

 1 big tonic ice cube or a few smaller tonic cubes (go to Chez Us to learn how to make cubes)

-- lime, cut into wedges
+lime, cut into wedges

-- Put the ice cubes into a cocktail glass.
+Put the ice cubes into a cocktail glass.

-- Add the gin.
+Add the gin.

-- Top off with the tonic.
+Top off with the tonic.

-- Squeeze some lime into the glass, swirl with a spoon or your finger.
+Squeeze some lime into the glass, swirl with a spoon or your finger.

-- Garnish with a lime wedge.
+Garnish with a lime wedge.

 * we like extra lime and add two wedges, that were squeezed into the glass first